-To get radio, podcast, and TV interviews, here are steps to take to build your publicity effort for your company, book, or public relations clients:
+To get podcast, radio, and free TV interviews, here are steps to take to build your publicity effort for your company, book, or public relations clients:

 - Find Your Niche: You need to identify your niche, find what media that customers in that niche consume, and get to know who the radio, TV, and podcast reporters are who cover that niche.